Icegrave0391/attack-scenarios/README.md

-demos for different attack scenario.
+Demos for different attack scenarios @ evaluation part of *Palantiri*.